Gateway Commercial Finance

 How to Comply With Federal, State, and Local Tax Regulations

 Taxes are a necessary part of doing business.
 They also are time-consuming and easily error-prone.
 The taxing authorities provide calendars of due dates and directions for filing your taxes.
-That said, it is strongly recommended that you consider hiring temporarily or part-time an experienced accountant/bookkeeper to set up your tax filings and schedule of payments.
+That said, it is strongly recommended that you consider hiring a temporary or part-time experienced accountant/bookkeeper to set up your tax filings and schedule payments.

 There are three levels of taxes: federal, state, and local.
 When you start your business, your first step is filing with your state to set up an LLC, S Corp, or C Corp.
 You pay a fee and receive a notification from the state confirming that your business is duly registered.
 Your next step is to get an Employer Identification Number (EIN) from the IRS.
 It’s free!
 That’s the easy part.

 Now you are official.
-The next steps include determining what taxes, fees, and licenses you need to run your business.
-You can find most of the taxes and fees you are responsible for on the taxing entity’s web site.
-Most forms and payments can be completed electronically although you still have the ability to file and pay by regular mail or telephone.
+The following steps include determining what taxes, fees, and licenses you need to run your business.
+You can find most of the taxes and fees you are responsible for on the taxing entity’s website.
+Most forms and payments can be completed electronically, although you still can file and pay by regular mail or telephone.
 You also can be included in email notices to warn you when tax filings are due.

 Filing and paying taxes on a timely basis is essential.
-Missing a due date, not paying the taxes due, or not filing at all will lead to a torrent of mail.
-You will be subject to tax penalties and interest and responding to claims is time-consuming and costly.
-Even if you believe no taxes are due, you still need to file the return.
-For example, let’s assume you planned to hire employees and you file all the necessary documents to set up the tax filings with the IRS and state taxing authority.
+Missing a due date, not paying the taxes owed, or not filing at all will lead to a torrent of mail.
+You will be subject to tax penalties and interest, and responding to claims is time-consuming and costly.
+You must file the return even if you believe no taxes are due.
+For example, let’s assume you planned to hire employees and file all the necessary documents to set up the tax filings with the IRS and state taxing authority.
 You’re now in the system.
-Let’s further assume that you delay the hiring of employees.
-At the end of the quarter, even though you have not hired an employee and there are no taxes due, you are still responsible to file the returns.
+Let’s further assume that you delay hiring employees.
+At the end of the quarter, even though you have not hired an employee and no taxes are due, you are still responsible for filing the returns.

 Federal